Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Gravity: Preliminaries

 In the following sections, our analysis will be focused on the $f(R)$ gravity model, defined by

 where $b$ and $n$ are positive real dimensionless parameters, and $\Lambda$ is the cosmological constant.
-This model was introduced in Ref. \cite{Oliveros:2023ouq}, and it is a reparametrization of a specific viable $f(R)$ gravity model studied in Refs. \cite{Granda:2020afq, Oliveros:2023ewl}.
+This model was introduced in Ref. \citep{Oliveros:2023ouq}, and is a reparameterization of a specific viable $f(R)$ gravity model studied in \citep{Oliveros:2023ewl,Granda:2020afq}.
 Furthermore, it is shown that the HS model is a limiting case of this model.
-In the literature, other authors have studied some $f(R)$ gravity models with exponential functions of the scalar curvature (see for example Refs. \cite{Linder:2009jz, Odintsov:2007zu, Odintsov:2017qif, Odintsov:2018qug, Odintsov:2023nqe}).\\
+In the literature, other authors have studied some $f(R)$ gravity models with exponential functions of the scalar curvature (see, for instance, Refs.~\citep{Linder:2009jz, Odintsov:2007zu, Odintsov:2017qif, Odintsov:2018qug, Odintsov:2023nqe}).
+As will become clear in the next sections, the two free parameters ($n$ and $b$) can be used to better fit the observational data and reduce the current observed tensions for some cosmological parameters.
+Additionally, this model could be extended by adding a term proportional to $R^2$ in Eq.~(\ref{eq13}), allowing the inflationary period to be considered, thereby strengthening the constraints on the model.

-From the specific form of this model, and as has been demonstrated in Ref.~\cite{Basilakos:2013nfa}, it is possible to derive an analytic approximation for the expansion rate $H(z)$.
-This approximate analytical expression was found by one of the authors in Ref. \cite{Oliveros:2023ouq}, and it is given by
+From the specific form of this model, and as has been demonstrated in Ref.~\citep{Basilakos:2013nfa}, it is possible to derive an analytic approximation for the expansion rate $H(z)$.
+This approximate analytical expression was found by one of the authors in Ref. \citep{Oliveros:2023ouq}, and it is given by

-where for simplicity, it has been assumed that $\Omega_{r0}=0$, $n=1$ and made the substitution $N=-\ln{(1+z)}$.
+where for simplicity, it has been assumed that $\Omega_{r0} = 0$, $n = 1$ and made the substitution $N=-\ln{(1+z)}$.